-So many quotes some to mind as I stand here at this writing desk.
+So many quotes come to mind as I stand here at this writing desk.
 It’s the second day of me trying out a standing desk.
 I’ve been so used to sitting upright to write these words that I am confronted by what comfort means.

 This September I’ve decided to go back to school.
-It’s a five year program part time program in Vancouver, which allows me to practice the skills that I’ll be learning.
+It’s a five-year program part-time program in Vancouver, which allows me to practice the skills that I’ll be learning.
 The course is structured to allow me to travel, be tight with my family and still show up for community.
 The two years after completing the course will be dedicated to a thesis asking me to defend my learning.

 Knowing myself this well excites me.
 The practice of educating myself and dedicated opportunities to learn more about things that I am curious about feels good for my emotional self, body, soul and mind.
-I feel it is an important time in my life to dig deeper, to cultivate a well that allows me to nourish others in a way more profound than the acorn holes i’ve been fucking with.
+I feel it is an important time in my life to dig deeper, to cultivate a well that allows me to nourish others in a way more profound than the acorn holes I’ve been fucking with.

 Much of my life I have been a Martyr.
 The energy is disturbing and the author Elizabeth Gilbert describes martydom like this: dark, solemn, macho, hierarchical.
 It is the personification of sacrifice, believing that life is pain and the world can never be solved.
 Sounds like a real motherfucker of a son of a bitch.